backstage/backstage/plugins/home/README.md

 } from '@backstage/plugin-home';
 // ...
 export const apis: AnyApiFactory[] = [
-  // Implementation that relies on the integration with storageApi createApiFactory({
+  // Implementation that relies on a provided storageApi createApiFactory({
     api: visitsApiRef,
     deps: {